Resolving overload sets in C++ that differ in accepting

 }

-overload and therefore the snippet prints
+Both calls select the bool overload and therefore the snippet prints

-to call the std::string_view
+expected show("A lovely string") resolving to the std::string_view

-overload instead, and such surprises
+overload instead, and such surprises often lead bugs.

 Essentially, this happens due to a conversion